KNMI-DataLab/ML_project/README.md

 Test_Time_Slice.R - In this script the time slice function from the caret package is tested.
 This script was copy pasted from a Stackoverflow answer.
 (Stackoverflow post: http://stackoverflow.com/questions/24758218/time-series-data-spliting-and-model-evaluation)

+Test_CreateDataPartition.R - This script is used to test how the create data partition script from the caret package works.
+First, the function is used to build train and test sets.
+Next, histograms are plotted (side by side) of the original TW data and of the train/test TW data.
+These histograms show that all the data sets hav approximately the same distribution.
+Next, the distributions of other variables are checked in the same manner.
+This is done within a for loop.
+Finally, the relative proportion of sensors per set is tested by means of a prop.table.